• Submissions

 With a large music industry such as Japan, the second largest in the world, music fans will inevitably be inundated with a profusion of good (and also less good) music from this country.
 It is impossible to keep track of all this and write a review about it for each video.
 But to avoid missing out on (obscure) gems, the decision has been made to create a weekly list of new music videos from Japanese music acts that are definitely worth watching and need some extra focus, with an emphasis on the lesser-known names.

-With a little delay, we are now looking back on a selection of videos released in week 43 of 2025.
+We are now looking back on a selection of videos released in week 43 of 2025.
 We sincerely hope you enjoy the new discoveries!

 merimeriyeah – トランスじいさん (Trance Zisan)